FAQs

 Yes.

-Will the project support the Town of Huntington’s Horizons 2020 Comprehensive Plan relating to meeting the housing needs of the towns aging population?
+Will the project support the Town of Huntington’s Horizons 2020 Comprehensive Plan relating to meeting the housing needs of the town’s aging population?

 Yes.

-Vanderbilt Estates Dix Hills supports the Town of Huntington’s goals of providing more housing for both the towns and Long Island’s aging population.
+Vanderbilt Estates Dix Hills supports the Town of Huntington’s goals of providing more housing for both the town’s and Long Island’s aging population.

-It is widely reported, and census data demonstrates that there is an aging demographic in the Town of Huntington in particular, and Long Island in general.
+It is widely reported, and census data demonstrates, that The Town of Huntington’s and Long Island’s population is aging.
 The subject industrialized property, fronting on a divided state highway, is precisely the type of repurposing of land that the Horizons 2020 Comprehensive Plan (and the legislative intent of the proposed zoning district) contemplate.
 In fact, Policy G.3 seeks the promotion of a diversified housing stock to meet the changing demographics of Huntington’s population.
-In particular, a primary goal includes an increase in “attached residential/mixed-use developments to replace marginal and obsolescent uses along larger scale commercial corridor,” such as the subject property where Vanderbilt
+In particular, a primary goal includes an increase in “attached residential/mixed-use developments to replace marginal and obsolescent uses along larger scale commercial corridor,” such as the subject property where Vanderbilt Estates Dix Hills will be constructed.
+Deer Park Avenue is a New York State highway that sees in excess of 30,000 cars per day passing the subject property.

 Spot Zoning